MQ-software-carpentry/intro-active-data-management/_episodes/03-File-manipulation.md

 ##### Configuring the ownCloud Desktop Sync Client

-Install and open the ownCloud Desktop Sync Client.
+  1. Install and open the ownCloud Desktop Sync Client.
 You will be prompted for the server address, enter https://cloudstor.aarnet.edu.au/plus and click "Next"

-Enter your institutional email address as your username and the sync password you created (not the password for your institutional login) and then click "Next"
+  2. Enter your institutional email address as your username and the sync password you created (not the password for your institutional login) and then click "Next".

-Ensure "Sync Everything" is selected and then click "Connect..." and CloudStor will start synchronising your data.
+  3. Ensure "Sync Everything" is selected and then click "Connect..." and CloudStor will start synchronising your data.

-Click on Cloudstor icon to expand the folders you have access to from the web client.
+  4. Click on Cloudstor icon to expand the folders you have access to from the web client.

-To access a group folder, click on Shared folder to expand.
+  5. To access a group folder, click on Shared folder to expand.

-Click on the required folder you require access to.
+  6. Click on the folder you need to access.

-If saving or adding documents it can take a few seconds to 30 sec to update the web client.
+NOTE: If saving or adding documents it can take a few seconds to 30 sec to update the web client.
 If large volumes of data, it can take a while.

-Cloudstor sync client on your smartphone
+##### Cloudstor sync client on your smartphone

 You can find the CloudStor app in the Apple App Store or the Google Play Store by searching "CloudStor" on your device.